-Empty nest syndrome.
-If your grown-up children have recently left home, then this can leave you feeling pretty empty – and you might experience a loss of purpose.
-Many parents feel that they aren’t needed anymore when their kids leave home, which can bring on loneliness.
+- Empty nest syndrome – if your grown-up children have recently left home, this can leave you feeling pretty empty, and you might experience a loss of purpose.
+Many parents feel like they aren’t needed anymore when their kids leave home, which can bring on feelings of loneliness.

-Having positive relationships with a partner and with friends and family, but still feeling alone inside your head.
-This can happen when you don’t share enough of the same interests, experiences, and beliefs as the people around you, causing you to feel somewhat misunderstood and disconnected.
+- Having positive relationships with a partner and with friends and family, but still feeling alone inside your head.
+This can happen when you don’t share enough of the same interests, experiences, and beliefs as the people around you, causing you to feel misunderstood or disconnected.

 Constantly comparing yourself to others.
 Have you ever felt quite content, until you spent an evening scrolling through your social media feeds and wondering why everyone seems to be doing something so much more exciting than you?
 Many of us have, and it can leave you feeling left out.